SonnyTaylor/AutoService/src/pages/service/handlers/trellix_stinger_scan/README.md

 Stinger generates HTML logs with the naming pattern: `Stinger_DDMMYYYY_HHMMSS.html`

+**Log Location**: By default, logs are saved to `data/logs/Stinger/` for centralized log management.
+This keeps the Stinger executable directory clean and makes log review easier.

 The service automatically:

+1. Creates the logs directory if it doesn't exist
-1. Finds the newest log file in the report directory
+2. Finds the newest log file in the logs directory
-2. Parses version information, scan times, and statistics
+3. Parses version information, scan times, and statistics
-3. Extracts infection details (file path, MD5, threat name)
+4. Extracts infection details (file path, MD5, threat name)
-4. Returns structured data for UI rendering
+5. Returns structured data for UI rendering

 ## Testing